jhu-cs-uima-sp24/TeamP-AiFeel/README.md

 - Email: demo_t5_v2@jhu.edu
 - Password: 12345678

+Note: Please use either the above demo account OR make a new account.
+Do not use other existing/old accounts as they might not be fully integrated with our updated database structure.

 # Sprint 2:
 ## General State
-The app is near its finished state.
+The app is at its finished state.
 Most of this sprint was aimed at integrating the database as well as AI features in the app.

 ## Implemented Features